Joint Reconstruction of Activity and Attenuation in PET by Diffusion Posterior Sampling in Wavelet Coefficient Space: Experiments

-Projections were generated using the \textsf{parallelproj} projector with a 4.5-mm Gaussian post-processing filter \cite{schramm2024parallelproj}.
-The projector includes 24 rings, each with 300 detectors, and a scanner diameter of 700~mm.
-The maximum ring difference was set to 22 rings and a radial trim of 30 \acp{LOR} was applied. \Ac{TOF} is modeled with 60-mm bins.
-Each projection consists of 241 radial elements, 150 angles of view, and 574 sinograms.
-When applicable, projections also include 13 \ac{TOF} bins with a 57-mm ($\approx$400~ps) \ac{FWHM} \ac{TOF} resolution.
+The parallelproj projector used in simulations included 48 rings, each with 300 detectors, and a scanner diameter of 700~mm.
+The maximum ring difference was set to 44 rings and a radial trim of 30 \glspl{LOR} was applied.
+Each projection consists of 241 radial elements, 150 angles of view, and 2,292 sinograms.
+When applicable, projections also include 13 \gls{TOF} bins with a 58-mm ($\approx$400~ps) \gls{FWHM} \gls{TOF} resolution.

-For each testing patient, the 256\texttimes{}256\texttimes{}64 reconstructed patches were reassembled to form a 256\texttimes{}256\texttimes{}160 volume by performing a weighted average over the overlapping areas with weights that are linearly decreasing with respect to the distance to the patch center.